 “Follow the smell of gingerbread and freshly charcoal-grilled brats to the authentic wooden huts and to the grand heated tent which features a full menu of European food, sweets, and drinks,” says a press release about the event.

-The Christmas Village, which dates to 2013, runs annually from Thanksgiving through Christmas Eve.
+The Christmas Village, which dates to 2013, runs annually from the week of Thanksgiving through Christmas Eve.

 3. Leavenworth Village Of Lights — Leavenworth, Washington